 January 16, 2015: Deloitte IAAER Scholarship Program Podcast Reflections

 In today’s increasingly global economy, the task of preparing the next generation of accounting professionals is more challenging than ever.
 Educators need to provide the link between local and global developments to help their students excel.
 To further those efforts, Deloitte, in conjunction with the International Association for Accounting Education and Research (IAAER) launched the Deloitte IAAER Scholarship Program.
 Now approaching its third year, the program supports promising educators in five emerging regions.

 December 5, 2014: Deloitte IAAER Scholars Record Podcasts in Florence

 13-15 November 2014, the Deloitte IAAER scholars attended the 12th World Congress of Accounting Educators and Researchers, held in Florence, Italy.
 As part of their activities in Florence, the scholars recorded two parallel podcasts organized through Deloitte Global Insights, as a way to share their insights on the demands for developing accounting professionals, developing an accounting-curriculum to meet these demands, and the challenges faced (particularly in emerging economies) – and how the Deloitte IAAER scholarship program is playing a role to help alleviate and overcome such obstacles.
-You can listen to their stories here:

 November 24, 2014: Call for Proposals: IAAER & KPMG Research Opportunities Round 5